Everything in Transit: Commercial performance, subsequent events and releases

 Everything in Transit debuted at number 37 of the Billboard 200, selling over 22,000 copies in its first week of release.
 By August 2008, it had sold over 250,000 copies.
 The Orange County Register ranked the album number one on their best local releases of 2005 list, and number 28 on the best albums of the 2000s list.
 Rock Sound ranked it at number 116 on the list of best albums in their lifetime.

-After going through his illness McMahon became aware of the affects cancer was having on young adults and founded The Dear Jack Foundation in July 2006.
+After going through his illness McMahon became aware of the effects cancer was having on young adults and founded The Dear Jack Foundation in July 2006.
 It acts as a non-profit charity to raise funds for cancer research.
 Footage of the recording sessions, and McMahon's diagnosis and subsequent recovery was released as part of the documentary film Dear Jack in November 2009.
 Everything in Transit was re-pressed on vinyl in December 2010 and included an a cappella version of "Holiday from Real" and the West Coast Winter version of "La La Lie" as bonus tracks.
 McMahon performed the record in its entirety in 2014 as part of the Cultivate Festival.
 A 10th anniversary edition of the album, which includes bonus tracks, was released in October 2015.
 This version charted at number six on the Vinyl Albums and number 40 on the Catalog Albums charts.
 Following this, the group performed the album in its entirety on tour in December 2015 and January 2016.
 "Dark Blue" was certified gold by the Recording Industry Association of America in January 2016; Everything in Transit was certified Gold in August 2021.